anoma/vamp-ir/README.md

 ## Ordered TODO List

-1. Implement internal AST structs that can be easily manipulated (for alias expansion / algebraic manipulations)
+1. Implement internal AST structs that can be easily manipulated (for alias expansion, expression evaluation, and algebraic manipulations)
 2. Support alias expansion
-3. Support marking of output wires at compile time and derivation of their values at prover runtime
+3. Support expressions
 4. CLI interfaces.
 (Use `clap`?)
-5. Support general expressions